Scurri Unpacked:

 Unpacking Delivery Preferences

-In Q2 2025, our retailer network saw a significant rise in signature-required, two-day, next-day, and weekend deliveries – mirroring broader UK and European consumer trends toward faster, more secure, and flexible eCommerce fulfilment.
+In Q1 2026, our retailer network saw a significant rise in next day deliveries and standard delivery – mirroring broader UK and European consumer trends toward faster, more secure and flexible eCommerce fulfilment, as shoppers became more cautious, deliberate and planned in their purchasing behaviour over the quarter.

 Key Findings